-In the UL Lafayette School of Architecture and Design, we offer both a Bachelor Science in Architectural Studies and three Master of Architecture programs, with each curriculum based on the student's previous education.
+In the UL Lafayette School of Architecture and Design, we offer both a Bachelor Science in Architectural Studies and a Master of Architecture program with curriculum requirements based on the student's previous education.

 We work to ensure that our graduates are prepared to:

 - Practice in a global economy;

 - Recognize the positive impact of design on the environment;

 - Understand the diverse and collaborative roles assumed by architects in practice;